Student terms and conditions, policies and procedures

 Student terms and conditions

-The student terms and conditions that apply to courses commencing in the 2024/2025 academic year are accessible via this link: 2024/2025 terms and conditions.
+The terms and conditions for students applying to courses for the 2026/2027 academic year are now available: 2026/2027 terms and conditions.

-They apply from the moment that an offer made by the University is accepted, and it is therefore important that applicants review the terms and conditions carefully before accepting an offer.
+They apply from the moment you accept an offer made by the University, so it’s important to review them carefully before accepting.

 - Student terms and conditions 2023/24